leidegre/leidegre.github.com/_posts/2016-04-03-falling-in-love-with-go.md

 The point is, Go is type safe.
 You can't have dangling pointer errors in Go (as long as you stay away from the `unsafe` package).

+# Go isn't C and while introp with C is easy C programs are not portable

+However, there's an assembler.

 # The Go garbage collector is a very low latency GC

 It wasn't always the case but as of version 1.5, [this changed](https://youtu.be/aiv1JOfMjm0?t=18m14s).
 Additional improvments and extrapolated results can be found [here](http://stackoverflow.com/a/31686469).
 I think [this](https://twitter.com/brianhatfield/status/692778741567721473) is really impressive and could open up Go to game development were longer pauses are unacceptable.